rschristopher/rschristopher.github.io/src/saving/level-2/index.md

 ## Smartphone

-A hot-wallet on your smartphone is definitely one of the easiest ways to manage your Bitcoin.
+A hot-wallet on your smartphone is definitely one of the easiest ways to manage your own Bitcoin.
-However it is only recommended for small amounts, like the cash you'd keep in your wallet.
+However it is only recommended for small amounts, like cash you'd keep in your pocket.

 [![bffbtc.org](https://bffbtc.org/wp-content/uploads/2022/09/BFF-EN-Bitcoin-flyer-page1.jpg)](https://bffbtc.org/flyer/)